metamn/its-csongor/_site/README.md

 ## Device mockups

+### Selecting good looking mockups

-- For every screen 9 mockups will be generated: one Macbook Pro, three iPad, three iMac, two iPhone
+- For every portfolio perspective 9 mockups will be generated: one Macbook Pro, three iPad, three iMac, two iPhone

+- Every portfolio item should have 3-4 perspectives at least.
+That makes 30-50 mockups which is too much.

+- Important is to have 6-7 mockups in total for every portfolio item which look perfect on all screens.

+- To select them follow this algorithm

+1. Create the first 9 mockups for a perspective

+2. Load them into Jekyll and analyze each of all in the #one-per-screen layout.
+Select those who look well.

+3. Find a new perspective which look better than the previous.
+Repeat.

+#### Iorad example: the Pricing perspective

+1. tablet angle: pretty ok

+2. mobile side: pretty ok

+3. mobile portrait: too simple

+4. tablet side: tto simple

+5. tablet portrait: too simple, the pricing boxes look too simple too

+6. laptop front: too simple

+7. desktop right: too simple, not readable

+8. desktop left: too simple, not readable

+9. desktop front: too simple

+Conclusion: a more colorful perspective has to be found

+### Screenshot taking

+- Google Chrome with Nimbus Screenshot

 ### Generator